ShikoteiCoding/finexplore/src/trading/README.md

         - For common methods
     - Single underscore: Never (Because a method is either public or private)
     - Double Underscore: Private methods
+- Function input should be named as follow:
+    - No underscore: mandatory arguments
+    - Single underscore : non-mandatory arguments.
+To be used in partial
+    - Double underscore : No need yet